thoughtspot/thoughtspot.github.io/_spotiq/comparative-analysis.md

   * _Average_, which generate a Pinboard that has 'what-if' percentage insights
   * Other functions which use a 'versus' analysis to show the absolute change grouped by different drill attributes

-  {% include note.html content="Insights are turned off by default.
-They do not appear on the Home page, or on Pinboards, unless your administrator turns on the feature." %}

 {: id="basic-comparative-analysis" }
 ## Basic Comparative Analysis in SpotIQ ##